gusl/Sorcetta/README.md

 ## Issues

-* R identifiers may not be valid Julia identifiers, e.g. anything containing `.`.
+* Some R identifiers are not valid Julia identifiers, e.g. anything containing `.`.

 * Type annotation: R code is not type-annotated, but to obtain good performance, Julia requires type annotation.
-We could extend
+Under the `==Inputs==` header, one can specify a Julia type for each variable.

 ## How to run

+...

 # Project B: web application to collect parallel corpus from humans